eridgraves/sdparm-GUI/README.md

 I chose to use .NET Core for this, using https://avaloniaui.net/ for a UI since it is "compatible" with Linux, Windows, and MacOS.
 We will see if this was a good idea later.

+[comment]: <> (Apologies to you reading the following table in a terminal without a markdown formatter.
+The table below is easily viewable at the link below.)
 ## Table 1. sdparm command line options
 Reproduced from https://sg.danny.cz/sg/sdparm.html here for reference.
 All controls in the GUI come from this table.
 | long option format | short option format | description |